-Fists occupied?
-Feet unavailable?
-Thirty-two weapons are still available: the teeth!
+Fists incapacitated?
+Feet otherwise occupied?
+Never fear, thirty-two weapons are still available to you: the teeth!

 This trope is about biting someone in combat.
 Biting is typically a desperate last resort employed when limbs are pinned.
 However, it is a move that can turn the tables in an instant.
 The true Combat Pragmatist